 By inviting society as a third party into your otherwise personal love relationship, you are assuming a duty.
 You are assuming a responsibility.
 Besides the pomp and circumstance of a wedding and the happy celebrations afterward, weddings are acts of responsibility.
 You invite the law into your relationship.
 When you conclude your wedding, you and your spouse are no longer two people.
 In fact, there will be three people in your relationship-you, your spouse, and your marriage.
 Just like a corporation, your wedding inaugurates a new person-your marriage- into existence.
 Talk about responsibility!

-When you were single, everything revolved around you and maybe your hair and your looks.
+When you were single, everything revolved around you and maybe cooking easy meals and your looks.
 When you fell in love, everything revolved around your feelings for a particular person.
 When you get married, everything will stop revolving around your feelings or your needs, instead, it will revolve around your marriage.
 This is called a covenant.
 You do things not because they are easy or convenient, but because they are necessary.
 You start doing things because of duty.
 Due to this higher reality, weddings are awesome since they symbolize the creation of a new covenant between two people and society.

 Public affirmation of love